nham/notes/notes/topology_connected.md

 6. Every path-connected space is connected.
 If $X$ is path-connected but not connected, it has a disconnection $A, B$.
 Let $a \in A, b \in B$.
 There must be a path $p$ from $a$ to $b$, but the image of $p$ in $X$ must be connected since $p$ is continuous.
 However, $A \cap img p$ and $B \cap img p$ are open, disjoint and cover $img p$, so $img p$ is disconnected, which is a contradiction.

+7. A space is **locally path-connected** if it has a basis for which each basis element is path connected.

+8. All the components of a locally path-connected space are open.
+Suppose that $C$ is one of the components, and suppose it contains a boundary point $b$.
+Then there is some basis element containing $b$.
+That basis element $B$ is path-connected, hence connected.
+So $C \cup B$ is a union of non-disjoint connected subsets, hence connected.
+But C \cup B$ is a strict superset of $C$ since every neighborhood of $b$ intersects both $C$ and $X - C$, which contradicts that $C$ is a maximal connected subset.

+    It's actually somewhat easier to prove that path components are open?
+If $P$ is a path component of a locally path-connected space and it contains a boundary point $B$, we can find a neighborhood $V$ of $b$ that is path-connected.
+So $P \cup V$ is a union of non-disjoint path-connected subsets, hence path-connected, and it is strictly larger than $P$, which contradicts that $P$ is a maximal path-connected subset.

+9. If $X$ is locally path-connected, then its path-components are the same as the components.
+The proof goes a little something like this: Note that since path-components are all connected, every path component lies in a component.

+    Now suppose $C$ is any component and let $x \in C$.
+Let $P$ be $x$'s  path component. $C$ is actually partitioned by path components by what was just said.
+If there's more than one path component, it's a disconnection of $C$ due to path components being open.
+So not only does this prove that every component is a path component, but every path component is a component as well.

+10. In a locally path-connected space, a subset is connected iff it is path connected.
+One direction (path-connected implies connected) was proven above for all topological spaces, but if $A$ is any connected subset, it lies in a path-component (since components and path-components coincide, as shown in (9)) and hence is path-connected.